yongkanghe/ocp-ibm-k10/README.md

 ./destroy.sh
 ````
 1. Remove OpenShift Cluster Cluster
+2. Remove the VPC, Subnet, Gateway
-2. Remove all the relevant disks
+3. Remove all the relevant disks
-3. Remove all the relevant snapshots
+4. Remove all the relevant snapshots
-4. Remove the objects from the bucket
+5. Remove the objects from the bucket

 # Learn how to automate OCP, OCS, MongoDB and K10.
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/HohBSwDjtmM/0.jpg)](https://www.youtube.com/watch?v=HohBSwDjtmM)